juju/docs/src/en/clouds-lxd-resources.md

 juju add-credential localhost -f localhost-credentials.yaml
 ```

-See [Cloud credentials][credentials] for more details on how credentials are
+See [Credentials][credentials] for more details on how credentials are used.
-used.

 ## Useful LXD client commands